-They might not wear capes, but to many of their patients they are the unsung heroes.
+They might not wear capes, but to many of their patients they are the quiet healers and the unsung heroes.

 To be a nurse means something different to everyone.

 At its core, nursing involves administering health care, but to patients or people who work in the profession, it is so much more.
 For the teenage girl with cancer, her nurse is an artist and a “fairy” that watches over her.
 For the child who got her tonsils out, her nurse was a hero who would inspire her to one day pursue the same career.

 For some, it’s a passion that runs in the family.
 For the team at the hospital, they are colleagues and leaders, who stick together to face challenges.
 They are front-line workers, managers and report writers.
 Above all, they often don’t seek recognition; a simple thank you is the greatest reward.